epfl-ada/ada-2022-project-robopros/README.md

 ### Movie plots

 To compare movie plots across countries over time we will make use of NLP techniques.

+First, we study the frequent words used across the plots for different decades, industries and countries.

-We first embed them using the sentence transformer model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+In addition we embed the plots using the sentence transformer model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model enables us to identify the semantic differences in paragraphs while being light to encode, and requiring little computation.

-Next, we visualize through TSNE how the summary embeddings of 2 different genres differ and whether there is an overlap to break it slowly into subgroups that might be distinct (decade, country of movies, rating).
-The current results show that there is some overlap between romance and action and will be studied more in P3, where we will be performing grouping and clustering.
-In addition, we made a keypoint extraction pipeline that aims to extract the most relevant event in a movie.
-It works as follows:
+We use later on TSNE on the embeddings to be able to visualize and understand the relationships between embeddings in a continous vector space.
+This allow us to determine if there is a difference between decades, countries, genres and how they are affected across different attributes.

+Overall, this approach has the potential to give you a deeper understanding of the similarities and differences between movie plots across different time periods, industries, and countries.

+In this work, we provide as well a method to extract keypoint from plots.
+This can be used in 2 different areas, namely to either extract a key point from a plot or from a set of plots.
+Our approach guarantee that we dont get repetitive kp and to have them general the more we input different sentences as we are computing 1:1 cosine similarity between each sentence embeddings and filter to get the candidates to be as distinct as possible from other kp candidates.

+It operates as following
 1. Break the summary into sentences.
 2. Calculate the cosine similarity between each sentence's embeddings and perform page_rank to leave the sentences with the highest similarity score.
 3. Given the sentences chosen through page_rank, we perform filtering to get the N (set by user) sentences that are more distinguished from one another and don't cover the same topic for them to be general.
-4. This gives us the main event.
+4. This gives us the main X keypoint in order.

 ## Proposed timeline